griff69/ExData_Project2/README.md

 cEmTotalsAgg <- aggregate(Emissions ~ year, cEmissions, sum)
 ```

 Note:  The SCC levels go from generic to specific.
-We assume that coal combustion related SCC records are those where SCC.Short.Name contains the substring 'Coal'.
+I will assume that coal combustion related SCC records are only those where the SCC.Short.Name contains the substring 'Coal'.

 ```r